About Citrus Connection

 KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED:

-• Ability to speak effectively before small and large groups and respond to questions.
+• Ability to speak effectively before small and large groups.

-• Ability to maintain a level of professionalism and confidentiality.
+• Ability to maintain a very high level of professionalism.

 • Ability to express ideas clearly, both verbally and in writing.